MoonPoet/xaprb-src/content/blog/2014/using-hugo.md

   - Web
 ---
 I've switched this blog from Wordpress to [Hugo](https://gohugo.io).
 If you see any broken links or other problems, let me know.
-I'll re-enable comments and other features in the coming days.

 <!--more-->